HangChelseaSu/HangChelseaSu.github.io/_pages/community.md

   - /community.html
 ---

-At University of New Haven:
+## Positions at University of New Haven

-Organizer of SURF 2022 Alumni Panel
+### Organizer of SURF 2022 Alumni Panel

-Volunteer at the Undergraduate Open House
+### Volunteer at the Undergraduate Open House

-Panelist of the [Courageous Conversations](https://www.newhaven.edu/news/blog/2021/supporting-aapi-community.php): The Rise in Anti-Asian Violence
+### Panelist of the [Courageous Conversations](https://www.newhaven.edu/news/blog/2021/supporting-aapi-community.php): The Rise in Anti-Asian Violence

-President of the Chinese Student and Scholar Association
+### President of the Chinese Student and Scholar Association

-Picture of our open house for perspective high school students:
+##### Picture of our math program open house for perspective high school students
 ![Open_House](/images/Open_House.png)